Photography Pricing 2020

 Some photographers offer discount rates after the customer reaches a specific level, such as 10% off of orders of more than $50.

-Incentive Pricing: This is a structure used by family, senior, and wedding photographers.
+Incentive Pricing: This is a structure used by a family, senior, and wedding photographers.
 Offer a bonus incentive for when a client meets a specific price point.
 For example, if your client purchases $700 worth of images, they receive a bonus photograph, an album, a thumb-drive, or a tablet.
 These combinations and incentives are just suggestions.
 By all means, for plans that are appropriate to your business, use your own imagination.
 After all, you are creative.

 Setting Fee: Many portrait and senior photographers require a sitting fee.
 This fee helps to cover expenses, and takes the risk out of waiting for reprint orders.

-Setting Fee + Credit: One setting fee option is to give part or full credit to your client.
+Setting Fee + Credit: One setting fee option is to give a part or full credit to your client.
 Allow your customer to use all or part of the fee toward future reprint purchases.
 For example, if a photographer charges a $150 sitting fee, they might offer a $50 dollar credit toward the reprint purchases.

 Licensing Images (use): A traditional pricing option is to license an image for a specific period of time.
 If you are a wedding photographer, you might offer unlimited personal use.
 In other words, you provide a digital file from which the customer is free to make as many personal copies as she wishes.
 However, if she runs for President, she may not use your portrait in the campaign without permission or payment.